By: Professional Makeup Artist, Liz Washer

-Q: Hi, I love How to be aRedhead and was wondering if you have any makeup advice for wedding photos?
-I’m getting married in June and have seen lots of wedding makeup tips, but none for or by redheads.
+Q: Hi!
+I was wondering if you have any makeup advice for wedding photos?
+I’m getting married in June and have seen lots of wedding makeup tips, but none for redheads.

 These days, makeup has to look good in all conditions: in person, on screen, indoors, outdoors, and in every imaginable lighting condition.
 Professional, camera-ready makeup is a must for anyone who will be in the spotlight – especially brides!
 In addition to using professional products and application, redheads should consider the following:

-2. LAY THE FOUNDATION: Be sure to opt for a lightweight, long-lasting, flexible finish (such as silicone-based HD formulas and airbrush makeup), Your wedding-day foundation should provide coverage where you need it, but still look like real skin.
+Be sure to opt for a lightweight, long-lasting, flexible finish (such as silicone-based HD formulas and airbrush makeup), Your wedding-day foundation should provide coverage where you need it but still look like real skin.
 Avoid using foundations that are sparkly or reflective (I’m looking at you, Bare Minerals!), as this can make your face look shiny or ashy in photos.
 Only powder where needed so you don’t look overly dry or chalky.

-5. LASH OUT (no, not in a Bridezilla way!)
+No, not in a Bridezilla way!
 Most of us benefit from a little extra eyelash emphasis for photos.
 Make sure they’re curled, and then choose whatever lash option you’re most comfortable with.
 Beware a heavy strip that will feel uncomfortable, weigh down your eye or come loose – individual lash clusters, corner lashes and natural, wispy strip lashes are all excellent choices for brides.

 Rock it like a Redhead!